 - Project management skills

-Becoming extremely valuable as a graduate of environmental science is dependent on so many factors.
+In order to become extremely valuable as a graduate of environmental science, you would have to take cognizance of so many factors.
 You could consider furthering your studies by pursuing a degree in Environmental science at a Post-graduate, Masters or even at a Doctorate level.
-This would no doubt boost your chances of getting employed by increasing necessary skills related to your degree in Environmental science.
+This would no doubt boost your chances of getting employed by increasing the necessary skills related to your degree in Environmental science.

 In whatsoever way possible, your efforts and diligence cannot be neglected if you wish to attain success in your career.